PX4/PX4-Autopilot/nuttx/configs/stm3210e-eval/README.txt

 	CONFIG_SDIO_WIDTH_D1_ONLY - Select 1-bit transfer mode.
 Default:
 	  4-bit transfer mode.

+  STM3210E-EVAL CAN Configuration

+	CONFIG_CAN - Enables CAN support (one or both of CONFIG_STM32_CAN1 or CONFIG_STM32_CAN2 must also be defined)
+	CONFIG_CAN_FIFOSIZE - The size of the circular buffer of CAN messages.
+	  Default: 8
+	CONFIG_CAN_NPENDINGRTR - The size of the list of pending RTR requests.
+	  Default: 4
+	CONFIG_CAN1_BAUD - CAN1 BAUD rate.
+Required if CONFIG_STM32_CAN1 is defined.
+	CONFIG_CAN2_BAUD - CAN1 BAUD rate.
+Required if CONFIG_STM32_CAN2 is defined.

   STM3210E-EVAL LCD Hardware Configuration

     CONFIG_LCD_LANDSCAPE - Define for 320x240 display "landscape"